 \subsection{A.2 -- Flux recovery and deconvolved size estimates in high-resolution radio maps}

 \FloatBarrier

-We perform a series of tests in order to confirm the reliability of both the flux densities and sizes measured from our 6\,GHz maps: first, we checked the absolute flux calibration of our reduced data by concatenating all scans of the phase calibrator source (J\,0215--0222) obtained under VLA project 15A-249, and making a multi-scale, multi-frequency synthesis ({\sc msmfs}) continuum image with natural weighting.
-The resolution of this image is $0.52'' \times 0.37''$ with a beam position angle $\theta=-41^\circ$, and we measured the flux density using the CASA {\sc imfit} tool, recovering $S_{\rm 6\,GHz}=684\pm1$\,mJy.
+We perform a series of tests in order to confirm the reliability of both the flux densities and sizes measured from our 6\,GHz maps: first, we checked the absolute flux calibration of our reduced data by concatenating all scans of the phase calibrator source (J0215--0222) obtained under VLA project 15A-249, and making a multi-scale, multi-frequency synthesis ({\sc msmfs}) continuum image with natural weighting.
+The resolution of this image is $0.52'' \times 0.37''$ with a beam position angle $\theta=-41^\circ$, and we measured the flux density using the {\sc casa} {\sc imfit} tool, recovering $S_{\rm 6\,GHz}=684\pm1$\,mJy.
 This flux density is within $\sim 4\%$ of the canonical flux density quoted in the NRAO flux calibrator manual\footnote{\url{http://www.aoc.nrao.edu/~gtaylor/csource.html}} ($S_{\rm 6\,GHz}=710$\,mJy), indicating that the low target fluxes at 6\,GHz are unlikely to be due to a systematic error in the absolute flux calibration of our data.

 Next, we searched for signs that our naturally-weighted, A-configuration 6\,GHz observations may be insensitive to extended high-frequency emission by performing two independent tests.
 First, we re-imaged the data in {\sc wsclean} using the {\tt -taper-gaussian 1asec} option, which calculates and applies the required $uv$ taper to degrade the image-plane resolution to $1.0''$, and created updated background and rms maps via boxcar smoothing.
 Tapering the $uv$ data down-weights the longer baselines and increases the beam area, trading off a (modest) loss in point-source sensitivity for an increase in sensitivity to extended emission.
 We performed blind source extraction on the tapered images using {\sc aegean} as described in \S\,\ref{sect:obs}, and then cross-checked the flux densities of sources detected in the tapered 6\,GHz images with those of the naturally-weighted maps.
-We detect only 21 SMGs in the tapered 6\,GHz maps (compared to 41 SMGs in the untapered, naturally-weighted maps), providing little evidence for any previously-missed extended component on $\gtrsim 1''$ scales and suggesting that most of the 6\,GHz flux is indeed located on the longer baselines which trace compact $\sim 0.5''$ structures.
+We detect only 21 SMGs in the tapered 6\,GHz maps (compared to 41 SMGs in the untapered, naturally-weighted maps), with good agreement in the flux densities for sources detected in both sets of maps (Fig\,\ref{fig:flux_comparison}).
+We therefore find little evidence for any previously-missed extended component on $\gtrsim 1''$ scales, suggesting that most of the 6\,GHz flux is indeed located on the longer baselines which trace compact $\sim 0.5''$ structures.